UniKnow/AgileDev/tutorials/ddd/src/site/markdown/core/glossary.md

 ## E

 * **Entities** - Entities are characterized by having an identity that's not tied to their attribute values.
 All attributes in an entity can change and it's still the same entity.
 Conversely, two entities might be equivalent in all their attributes, but will still be distinct.
+* **Event** - An event represents something that took place in the domain.
+Since an event represents something in the past, it can be considered as a fact and used to take decisions in other parts of the system.

 ## I